-During fiscal year 2010/11, motor vehicle fuel tax collected from licensed suppliers was \$470.3 million.
-The proceeds of this tax go into the Highway User Revenue Fund, the offhighway vehicle recreation fund and the state lake improvement fund.
+During FY 2012, motor vehicle fuel tax collected from licensed suppliers was \$470.6 million.
+The proceeds of this tax go into the Highway User Revenue Fund, the off-highway vehicle recreation fund and the state lake improvement fund.
 The Highway User Revenue Fund revenues are distributed to the Department of Public Safety, Economic Strength Fund, state highway fund, counties and incorporate cities and towns.